Contrast-Security-OSS/docs/content/installation/setup/installation/UsingZooKeeperProperties.md

 ```

 ### Step Three: Restart Contrast
 In Linux, restart Contrast by running ```contrast-server start```.
 Find more information [in this article](installation-setup.html#run) about how to restart Contrast.

-On start up, Contrast checks ZooKeeper and uploads its current configurations.
+On startup, Contrast checks ZooKeeper and uploads its current configurations.

 > **Note:** If you're running a distributed set of nodes only, start up one node at a time.